AFatmaa/Chat-Application/README.md

 ## What is Long Polling?

 Long polling is when the client asks the server "Do you have new messages?" and waits.
-If there are no new messages, the server keeps the connection open until a message arrives or time runs out.
+If there are no new messages, the server keeps the connection open until a message arrives or time runs out (25 seconds in this app).

+#### Advantages:

+- Works with standard HTTP
+- No special server requirements
+- Good browser compatibility

+#### Disadvantages:

+- More server requests
+- Slight delay in updates

 ## What is WebSocket?

 WebSocket is like a phone call between client and server.
 Once connected, both can send messages anytime without asking permission first.
 This is faster and more efficient.

+#### Advantages:

+- Real-time, instant updates
+- Less server overhead
+- Two-way communication

+#### Disadvantages:

+- Requires WebSocket support
+- More complex to implement

 ## API Endpoints